Image Search with AI Models

 DBNet

-DBNet[7] employs a differentiable binarization method, which can train the entire network in an end-to-end manner, avoiding the additional post-processing steps required by the traditional proposal-based methods.
+DBNet[7] employs a differentiable binarization method, which can train the entire network end-to-end, avoiding the additional post-processing steps required by traditional proposal-based methods.

-Ultimately, the output of DBNet is a binarized text region prediction map, which can be further processed by simple post-processing methods like non-maximum suppression to obtain the final text detection results.
+Ultimately, DBNet's output is a binarized text region prediction map, which can be further processed by simple post-processing methods like non-maximum suppression to obtain the final text detection results.
 This flexible post-processing approach makes DBNet a practical scene text detection solution.

 figure 7 DBNet framework.png